mlswg/mls-architecture/draft-ietf-mls-architecture.md

 authentication and confidentiality guarantees remain the same.

-Unlike the Authentication Service which is trusted for authentication and secrecy, the Delivery Service is completely untrusted regarding this property.
+Unlike the Authentication Service which is trusted for authentication and secrecy, the Delivery Service is completely untrusted regarding these properties.
 While privacy of group membership might be a problem in the case of a Delivery Service server fanout, the Delivery Service can be considered as an active, adaptive network attacker for the purpose of security analysis.